qrder-tech/backend/README.md

 yarn sequelize-cli model:generate --name Sample --attributes name:string,surname:string,email:string yarn sequelize-cli seed:generate --name Sample
 ```
+You can use the [link](https://sequelize.org/v5/manual/data-types.html) for the data types of sequelize.

 ## 7. Deploy
 * All set!
 Go to [heroku dashboard](https://dashboard.heroku.com) -- you should see list of your apps.